SAKryukov/color-names-js-wpf/README.md

 ### [Run the application online](https://SAKryukov.GitHub.io/colors-names-js-wpf/code/js)

+## Features:

+- Interactive color table for CSS and WPF color names

+- Arrow keys and mouse navigation
+-
+Output in the form of CSS color properties, both RGBA and HSLA
+-
+Optional output to clipboard
+-
+Optional color sampling shown on colored text and background
+-
+Complementary colors

+- 14 sorting modes

 ### Credits

 I used RGB to HSL conversion [suggested](https://gist.github.com/mjackson/5311256) by [Michael Jackson](https://gist.github.com/mjackson), but I had to improve the code and notify Michael of the potential problems.